 Some colleges have additional requirements for home educated students such as additional recommendation letters and essays.
 It is important to check with each institution for their admissions requirements.

 The two major college entrance tests - the ACT and SAT exams - are aligned with Common Core (aka College and Career Readiness Standards).
 For that reason, homeschoolers who do not follow those standards may wish to consider alternatives.

 A new test was launched in June 2016 to provide an option to college-bound homeschoolers, the Classical Learning Test (CLT).
 So far mostly small, private universities accept this exam, but the list is growing.

 Students may forgo testing completely, called "test optional."
-More universities including top-named schools such as George Washington University, Bryant University, Columbia College, Brandeis University, Lewis & Clark College, and Roger Williams University allow students to skip the common entrance exams in favor of completing an additional essay question or two.
+More universities including top-named schools such as the University of Chicago, George Washington University, Bryant University, Columbia College, Brandeis University, Lewis & Clark College, and Roger Williams University allow students to skip the common entrance exams in favor of completing an additional essay question or two.
 If a student is considering this option, it is best to check directly with the institution’s admission office or website for details.
 For an updated and comprehensive list, refer to FairTest.org.
 Some universities are "test optional," meaning that applicants may forgo tests or submit alternatives if they meet certain criteria such as a minimum GPA or applying for a specific program.
 Policies vary greatly.

 AP Classes and Exams